KelleyS1/006f/README.md

 Software needed: Max/MSP and Wekinator(free program download able at: http://www.wekinator.org/downloads/ )
 Hardware: midi keyboard (screen and projector)
+Sheet music: Pick which ever piece you would like to play.
+For example, I’ve used selections from Bartok Mikrokosmos.
+There is no specified duration for this work.

 The URL of the GitHub repository: https://github.com/KelleyS1/006f